Crawl (Chris Brown song)

-"Crawl" is a song by American recording artist Chris Brown.
-It is the second single from his third studio album Graffiti, released as a digital download on November 24, 2009.
-The song was produced by The Messengers and was written by Brown.
-The song is about yearning to rebuild a failed relationship and was interpreted by critics as being about Brown's former relationship with Barbadian singer Rihanna.
+"Crawl" is a song by American singer Chris Brown.
+It is the second single from his third studio album Graffiti, released as a digital download on November 24, 2009 by Jive Records.
+The song was produced by the Messengers and was written by Brown, Nasri Atweh, Luke Boyd and Adam Messinger.
+The song is about yearning to rebuild a failed relationship and was interpreted by critics as being about Brown's former relationship with Rihanna.
 However, Brown has stated the song is not about any of his previous relationships.

 The song received positive to mixed reviews.
-It charted in the top twenty in Japan and New Zealand, and the top forty in the United Kingdom and Ireland.
-It peaked in the United States at number fifty-three.
-The accompanying music video features Brown and American R&B singer Cassie as his love interest.
-In the video, he yearns for their relationship on a winter night in a city and in a desert scene.
+It charted in the top 20 in Japan and New Zealand, and the top 40 in the United Kingdom and Ireland.
+It peaked in the United States at number 53.
+The accompanying music video features Brown and singer Cassie as his love interest.
+In the video, Brown yearns for their relationship on a winter night in a city and in a desert scene.
 Brown performed the song on his 2009 Fan Appreciation Tour, and on BET's SOS: Help for Haiti Telethon, which benefited victims of the 2010 Haiti earthquake.

 Background

 The song was leaked to internet on October 21, 2009, one day after ex-girlfriend Rihanna's ballad "Russian Roulette" was also leaked.
 The song, which has been described as "melancholy", sees Brown singing about a relationship that has slipped out of his hands with its chorus calling for an "incremental reconciliation" of the unspecified relationship.
 Jayson Rodriguez of MTV News noted that both "Crawl" and Rihanna's "Russian Roulette" would inevitably be interpreted as being about Brown and Rihanna's relationship.

-In an interview with MTV News, Brown stated that the song is not about Rihanna or any of his previous relationships.
+In a 2009 interview with MTV News, Brown stated that the song is not about Rihanna or any of his previous relationships.
 He called the message of the song "universal", and not just about love but "any type of heartache."
-About the track he said, "When I heard the whole concept and everything I was like, 'Yo, this is crazy.
-So being able to express the feelings, it was like, probably one of the best [records I've done.]
+The singer said that the track "was like, probably one of the best [records I've done.]
 But it was more than me trying to do a record that meant crawl to love, crawl back to love.
 Meaning whether it's from your negative situations, whether it's from any problems you've dealt with, like anybody's situation."
 Although he stated his concept for the song was about love, he said for anybody, the song could be "inspired as far it being the war or a death in the family, whether it's anything, anybody just crawl back to love."